vestrel00/contacts-android/docs/customdata/integrate-custom-data.md

 Using `Gender` and `HandleName` entry,

-> Note that this is not possible with `Gender` and `HandleName` as their entries are internal.
+> ℹ️ This is not possible with `Gender` and `HandleName` as their entries are internal.
+This is for
-> This is for demonstration purposes only.
+> demonstration purposes only.

 ```kotlin
 val contactsApi = Contacts(